BDC Hamburger Icon

 Toast’s POS hardware design is not quite as attractive as Clover’s.
 However, it has much of the same functionality.
 Like Clover, Toast offers a countertop kit with a screen, stand, payment device and CPU.
 Receipt printers are sold separately.
 Toast also has a handheld point-of-sale terminal similar to Clover’s Mini, although there is nothing comparable to the Clover Flex, a mini tablet with a bigger screen.

 While Toast’s hardware isn’t as attractive as Clover’s, its unique options stand out.
 For example, its handheld POS terminals allow servers to take orders and payments.
-We also like Toast’s guest self-service kit; it allows customers of fast-food or quick-service restaurants to place their orders and pay.
+We also like Toast’s guest self-service kit; it allows customers of fast-food or quick-service restaurants to place their orders and pay all on their own.

 Unlike Clover, Toast’s hardware can only be used with its payment processing services.
 If you eventually change processors, you’ll need to repurchase POS terminals and other hardware.